yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         @IBOutlet weak var imageSizeLabel: UILabel!
     }

 Type `Command-R` and run the app.
-You will see the image views are filled like the following image.
+You will see each image view is filled like the following image.

 ![SwinjectMVVMExample Images Displayed in Table View Cells](/images/post/2015-09/SwinjectMVVMExampleCellsWithImagesScreenshot.png)

-At last, add `ImageSearchTableViewCellSpec.swift` with the following contents to `ExampleViewTests` group.
-Make sure that they are added to `ExampleViewTests` target.
+At last, add `ImageSearchTableViewCellSpec.swift` with the following content to `ExampleViewTests` group.
+Make sure that it is added to `ExampleViewTests` target.

 **ImageSearchTableViewCellSpec.swift**